lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.4.
 Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.
 For this you will need to use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
-The equation which gives the diameter d in kilometers  is ``d = 10^(3.1236 - 0.5log(A) - 0.2H) .
+The equation which gives the diameter d in kilometers  is ``d = 10^(3.1236 - 0.5log(A) - 0.2H)`` .
 Note that the query you executed in Step 2.1 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
-For the purpose of this demonstration, we will use the albedo of 0.15, which is a common value in literature.
+For the purpose of this demonstration, we will use the albedo of 0.15, which is a common value in literature (Ref.
+XXX).
 We note that the derived diameter depends only weakly on the adopted albedo.